couchbase/query/tutorial/content/slide-22.md

 Array comprehensions allow you to build new arrays from existing ones.

-In the example on the right we build a new array containing just the childrens names for all people that have children.
+In the example on the right we build a new array containing just the children's names for all people that have children.

 <pre id="example">
 	SELECT